Kocievian dialect

-The Kociewie dialect (gwara Kociewska) belongs to the Greater Poland dialect group and is located in the northern part of Poland.
+The Kocievian dialect (gwara Kociewska) belongs to the Greater Poland dialect group and is located in the northern part of Poland.
 It borders the Bory Tucholskie dialect to the northwest, the Chełmno-Dobrzyń dialect to the south, the Kashubian language to the north, and the Masovian Lubawa dialect to the northeast.
-Due to its position, the Kociewie dialect sometimes shares more features with Masovian dialects than with Greater Polish dialects, and is usually considered a transitional dialect, and some Kashubian influence can also be seen.
+Due to its position, the Kocievian dialect sometimes shares more features with Masovian dialects than with Greater Polish dialects, and is usually considered a transitional dialect, and some Kashubian influence can also be seen.

 Phonology

-As is typical of Greater Polish dialects, the Kociewie dialect is not subject to mazuration.
+As is typical of Greater Polish dialects, the Kocievian dialect is not subject to mazuration.
 Atypical of Greater Polish dialects however, is the presence devoicing of word-final consonants before vowels and liquids.

 Vowels

 Kociewie displays a vowel system very similar to other Greater Polish dialects, but shows some influence from Masovian dialects.
 Atypical of other Greater Polish dialects, diphthongisation of monophthongs is not present. i, y, u often lower before liquids: fortki (furtki).

 Masovian influence on the vowel system can also be seen.
 Medial -ar- sometimes shifts to -er-, but this has become less common in recent times.

 Features found in many northern lects are also present. y phonemically merges with i but phonetically approaches [ɪ], leaving the softness of the previous consonant as the main phonemic factor.